MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Value proposition

-This section is inline with [Microsoft commercial certification policy number 1140.1](/legal/marketplace/certification-policies#11401-value-proposition-and-offer-requirements) and provides additional guidance to developers of Microsoft Teams apps on their offer’s value proposition.
+> This section is inline with [Microsoft commercial certification policy number 1140.1](/legal/marketplace/certification-policies#11401-value-proposition-and-offer-requirements) and provides additional guidance to developers of Microsoft Teams apps on their offer’s value proposition.

 ### App name

 [*Mandatory Fix*]

-> [!NOTE]
 > This section is inline with Microsoft [commercial certification policy number 1140.1.1](/legal/marketplace/certification-policies#114011-app-name) and provides additional guidance to developers on naming their apps.

 An app's name plays a critical role in how users discover it in the store.
 Use the following guidelines to name an app: